Organized For Success? Avoid These 5 Enterprise Technology Project Pitfalls

 Our team has worked with hundreds of organizations, and we’ve found 5 common communication issues that lead to project failure.
-They demonstrate how vital a role communication plays in preventing each one.
+They demonstrate how vital role communication plays in preventing each one.

-1. Lack of Understanding of the Project Goal or Vision
+1. Lack of understanding of the Project Goal or Vision

 This is one of the most common complaints among project team members.
 It is simply not clear why the project is happening, why now, and why the enterprise system was selected.